avisek2018/AzureML_MLflow_AzureDB/README.md

 -	MLflow Model Registry

 The MLflow Tracking component is an API and UI for logging parameters, code versions, metrics, and output files when running your machine learning code and for later visualizing the results.
-We can use Azure Machine Learning as the backend of MLflow experiments while trigerring it from the Azure databricks.
+We can use Azure Machine Learning as the backend of MLflow experiments while triggering it from the Azure databricks.
 Azure Machine Learning workspace that provides a centralized, secure, and scalable location to store training metrics and artifacts.

 ![Image Copyright Microsoft](Images/mlflow-diagram.png?raw=true)